JGerFuentes/Cybersecurity-Portfolio/Linux/5-Packages/Packages.md

 Red Hat: $ yum info my_package_name
 ```
-> **If you want to see information about which repositories your system is using, you can:**
+> **If you want to see information about which repositories your system is using, you can use:**
     ```
-    $ cat /etc/apt/sources.list

-    $ ls /etc/apt/sources.list.d/
+    $ dpkg -l
     ```

 ---